 You can replace a failed node with a "spare" or replacement node.
-This would be necessary if the SAN Volume Controller fails.
-The SAN Volume Controller will continue to operate with degraded performance until the failed node is repaired.
+This would be necessary if the node fails.
+The cluster will continue to operate with degraded performance until the failed node is repaired.
 To enhance availability, you might choose to replace the failed node with a "spare", then repair the node offline.
 However, various procedures must be followed and precautions taken, to replace a failed node without interrupting I/O and without risk to data integrity when the repaired node is reconnected to the SAN fabric.
-The procedure involves changing the World Wide Node Name (WWNN) of the SAN Volume Controller.
+The procedure involves changing the World Wide Node Name (WWNN) of the replacement node.
 This procedure must be followed with care to avoid duplicate WWNNs which are illegal and can cause data corruption.